Robert Plomin: Honors and awards

 In 2002, the Behavior Genetics Association awarded him the Dobzhansky Memorial Award for a Lifetime of Outstanding Scholarship in Behavior Genetics.
 He was awarded the William James Fellow Award by the Association for Psychological Science in 2004 and the 2011 Lifetime Achievement Award of the International Society for Intelligence Research.
 In 2017, Plomin received the APA Award for Distinguished Scientific Contributions.
-Plomin was ranked among the 100 most eminent psychologists in the history of science.
+Plomin has been ranked among the 100 most eminent psychologists of the 20th Century.
 In 2005, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for humanities and social sciences.

 Plomin was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to scientific research.